-I'm a financial coach, so you'd expect me to say "yes, absolutely!"
+I'm a debt coach, so you'd expect me to say "yes, absolutely!"
 But that would be dishonest.
-The truth is: financial coaching is worth it for some people and a waste of money for others.
+The truth is: debt coaching is worth it for some people and a waste of money for others.
+Here's how to know which category you're in.

 Let me give you the real answer - when it makes sense, when it doesn't, and how to figure out which category you're in.